diamondxx/EvCSLR/README.md

 # Test
 To test the performance of our framework, you can use the provided code.

 Once you have configured the specific paths, you can run the following code.
-The pre-trained models should be downloaded and placed in the root dir, while the EvCSLR dataset should be stored in the `data` directory.
+The pre-trained models should be downloaded and placed in the root dir, while the EvCSLR dataset, `EvCSLR_release\EvCSLR`, should be stored in the `data` directory.

 The dev and test results with their metrics will be saved in the `work_dir` directory.